 Iran - Discover Persia

 Follow in pilgrims’ footsteps and explore the history of old Persia and the spirit of the new Iran.
-Discover magnificent mosques, small mountain villages and colourful gardens, and gain deeper insight into this ancient land.
+Discover magnificent mosques, small mountain villages, and colourful gardens, and gain deeper insight into this ancient land.
 Wander the streets of ancient capitals and desert cities, and witness spectacular Zoroastrian temples.
-Your expert CEO will take the hassle out of planning and organizing, leaving you free to uncover the gems of Iran at the best cultural monuments and in the stalls of exotic bazaars.
+Your expert Chief Experience Officer (CEO) will take the hassle out of planning and organizing, leaving you free to uncover the gems of Iran at the best cultural monuments and in the stalls of exotic bazaars.

 Tehran city tour (full-day).
 Yazd city tour including Zoroastrian sights.
 Rayen and Mahan villages and sights visit.
 Shiraz city tour including the tombs of Hafez and Sa’adi.
 Persepolis excursion with guided tour.
 Pasargadae visit.
 Isfahan city tour including the famous square and mosques.
 Abyaneh village stay with guided walk.
 Fin Garden visit (Kashan).
 All transport between destinations and to/from included activities.